Troubleshoot user issues

 Note: To make sure that the machine is not in maintenance mode, from the User Details view, review the Machine Details panel.

-When you type the user’s name in a Search field, Director searches for users in Active Directory for users across all sites configured to support Director.
+When you type the user’s name in a Search field, Director searches for users in the Active Directory for users across all sites configured to support Director.

 When you type a multiuser machine name in a Search field, Director displays the Machine Details for the specified machine.